 Fine opal jewelry provides a distinctive look and feel with its unique shapes, colors, and patterns.
 Unlike many other types of gemstones, no two opals are alike.
-Therefore, finding the perfect opal for your personality and wardrobe style can be a quest all on its own.
+Therefore, finding the perfect opal for your personality can be a quest all on its own.
 Fortunately, we’re here to help you learn how to find, maintain, and enjoy the perfect handmade opal jewelry.

 What is an Opal?

 Opals are hydrated amorphous forms of silica that naturally occur in the fissures of limonite, sandstone, basalt, marl, and rhyolite.
 The water content within opals generally ranges between six and ten percent of the gemstone by weight.